UKHO/docs/software-engineering/strategy/software-engineering-ai-strategy.md

 Applicability and constraints

 - Applies to all civil service staff, contractors and suppliers working in or for Software Engineering.
-- Use of AI tooling with classified, personal, or otherwise sensitive data is prohibited unless explicitly authorised by security policy and executed within approved sandboxes or vetted on-premises solutions.
+- Use of AI tooling with classified (anything above Official), personal, or otherwise sensitive data is prohibited unless explicitly authorised by security policy and executed within approved sandboxes or vetted on-premises solutions.
 - All use must comply with MOD/UKHO policies, data protection law and procurement rules.

 Audience